The great music of the Big Band Swing Era

 The golden age of the Big Band era, from about 1935-1949, was unique in that it was the music listened to by all generations in the 1930’s and 40’s, young and old alike.
 Big Band swing was the popular and dominate music of the era, not only for radio, but the movies, in nightclubs, at high school and college dances and parties, and at the local ballroom.
 In the early 1940’s, it is estimated that there were over 400 bands (some where known as “regional” or “territory” bands), criss-crossing the country, playing night after night of one night stands, looking for that elusive “break”.

 It was the hundreds of ballrooms that stretched from coast to coast that gave the big bands their most consistent and hospitable venues.
-Unfortunately, many of these ballrooms were torn down (especially in the 1960’s as a result of the decline in partner dancing and the beginning of urban renewal) to make room for retail and housing developments.
+Unfortunately, many of these ballrooms were torn down (especially in the 1960’s as a result of "urban renewal") to make room for retail and housing developments.
 Many ballrooms with historical significance have survived, such as the Surf Ballroom in Clear Lake, Iowa, famous as the last concert location for Buddy Holly, Richie Valens and J.P.
 Richardson (The Big Bopper) before dying in a plane crash on February 3, 1959.

 Many ballrooms in and near the bigger cities could accommodate thousands of dancers.
 These included ballrooms such as the Savoy and Roseland Ballrooms in New York City; Glen Island Casino Ballroom, New Rochelle, NJ; the Glen Echo Park Spanish Ballroom in Bethesda, MD; the Palladium and Palomar Ballrooms in Los Angeles, CA; the Rendezvous Ballroom in Orange County, CA; and the Casino Ballroom on Catalina Island, CA.